filecoin-station/desktop/docs/architecture-decision-records/2024-04-frontend-file-structure.md

 ## Decision

-We should adopt the following structure:
+We are adopting the following structure:
 ```
 src/
     pages/